chris-j-akers/spongecake-autoreport/docs/README.md

 Auto-generate and send an email of selected technical charts and fundamental data for watchlist of UK equities.

-Uses Gmail to send.
+Uses Gmail to send

-Currently sends technical charts with:
+Currently uses Yahoo prices to calculate Technicals and screen-scrapes financial websites (Investors Chronicle) to pull Fundamentals.

+Technical charts include:

 * Close (line) & Volume (bar)
 * Stochastic Oscillator